Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 In particular, operations on hierarchical structures can easily make sure that information is kept in context.
 Attributes assigned to parts of a document are moved together with the associated part of the document.
 Assigning an attribute to a part of a document limits the scope of the attribute to that part of the document.
 Performing the same operations on linear sequences of characters using control codes to set attributes and to delimit their scope requires much more work and is error prone.
 Locating the start or end of a span of text of the same attribute requires scanning backwards and forwards for the embedded delimiter or control code.
 Moving or editing text often results in mismatched control codes, so that an attribute might suddenly apply to text it was not intended for.

 Dealing with various functionalities on the markup level has the additional advantage that in most cases, text portions that need some particular attribute (or styling) are actually those text portions identified by markup.
-A paragraph may be in French, a citation may need a bidi embedding, a keyword may be in italics, a list number may be circled, etc..
+A paragraph may be in French, a citation may need a bidi embedding, a keyword may be in italics, a list number may be circled, and so on.
 This makes it very efficient to associate those attributes with markup.

 There are characters which are unsuitable in the context of markup in XML/HTML and whose use is discouraged, because one or more of the following conditions apply: